jstowers/MineDestroyer/README.md

 	  	$ cd Coding

-6. Clone the MineDestroyer repository to your folder:
+6. Clone the MineDestroyer repository to your folder with the git clone command and pasting the link you copied above:

 	  	$ git clone https://github.com/jstowers/MineDestroyer